okera/public-code-samples/README.md

 # public-code-samples
-Code samples intended for public use
+Code samples intended for public use.
+Organized by publishing medium

+blogposts/
+docs/
+demos/